The pH value tells you if something is an acid, a base, or neutral.

 If you suspect you have problems with acidity, you can make changes to your diet to help improve symptoms.
+Foods that are considered acidic must have a pH level of 4.6 or lower.
 Foods that tend to cause more acidity and that you may need to limit or avoid include:

 - certain dairy products

 - processed foods